6.3 Ambulation, Assistive Devices, and Fall Risk

 Key Takeaways

-- Ambulation means walking, and it should follow the care plan for distance, device, assistance level, footwear, oxygen or tubing needs, and rest breaks.
+- Ambulation means walking and must follow the care plan for distance, device, assistance level, non-skid footwear, oxygen or tubing needs, and rest breaks.

-- Assistive devices must be the correct type and height, used on the correct side, and kept close enough to support balance without creating a trip hazard.
+- Assistive devices must be the correct type and height, used on the correct side, and kept close enough to support balance without becoming a trip hazard -- a walker advances first, then the weak leg, then the strong leg.

-- The nurse aide watches for fall-risk cues such as dizziness, fatigue, shuffling, leaning, pain, shortness of breath, confusion, and unsafe footwear.
+- Watch for fall-risk cues such as dizziness, fatigue, shuffling, leaning, pain, shortness of breath, confusion, and unsafe footwear; when balance is lost, protect the resident, ease them down, call for help, and report.

 Ambulation Is a Safety Skill

 Ambulation means walking.
-For many residents, walking is part of maintaining function.
-It can improve circulation, reduce stiffness, support bowel activity, help breathing, improve mood, and preserve confidence.
-For other residents, ambulation is part of recovery after illness, surgery, or a period of bed rest.
-The nurse aide encourages walking as assigned, but does not push beyond the care plan or the resident's condition.
+For many residents, walking maintains function -- it improves circulation, reduces stiffness, supports bowel activity, helps breathing, lifts mood, and preserves confidence.
+For others, ambulation is part of recovery after illness, surgery, or bed rest, where it helps prevent complications of immobility such as pressure injuries, blood clots, pneumonia, and muscle wasting.
+The aide encourages walking as assigned but never pushes beyond the care plan or the resident's current condition.

-Before ambulation, check the care plan.
-It should identify the assistance level, distance, device, gait belt use, weight-bearing limits, special shoes or braces, oxygen needs, and whether another staff member is required.
-If the care plan says two-person assist, a nurse aide does not walk the resident alone because the hallway looks clear.
-If the resident refuses, the aide reports the refusal and tries supportive communication, but does not force the resident.
+Before ambulation, check the care plan for assistance level, distance, device, gait belt use, weight-bearing limits, special shoes or braces, oxygen needs, and whether a second staff member is required.
+If the plan says two-person assist, the aide does not walk the resident alone because the hallway looks clear.
+If the resident refuses, the aide reports the refusal and tries supportive communication but does not force the resident.

 Ambulation Readiness Check